Deferred payment agreements

 - Property price values may increase in the future.

-- Your client can carry on claiming Attendance Allowance, Disability Living Allowance or Personal Independence Payment (daily living component).
+- Your client can carry on claiming Attendance Allowance, Disability Living Allowance (care component) or Personal Independence Payment (daily living component).

 - Your client could rent the property.
 The local authority has to agree to this and could potentially place one of their tenants into the property.
 It could also affect any means-tested benefits being paid.